roman-milk/roman-milk.github.io/cock-teasing-mom.md

+===

- ****** Cock Teasing Mom Ch.
-05 ****** byJust_Plain_Bob© It was two days after my night with Monica.
+It was two days after my night with Monica.
 I was eating my breakfast when the phone rang and mom answered it.
 "Sure honey, he's here."
 She carried the phone over to me, "It's your girlfriend baby, I think she wants your dick."

  It was Monica and she told me that her hubby had just left for work and Troy was on his way to class.
 "I'm all alone her honey, can you come over?"
 My only class of any consequence was an eleven o'clock on Business Law so I told her I would be by.
 "The door won't be locked honey, just come straight up to the bedroom.
 Hurry honey, don't make me wait too long."
 As I hung up mom said, "Your dad is leaving this afternoon and mommy intends to keep her little boy busy tonight.
 Keep that in mind while you are spreading pollen over at Monica's"